Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Nope.
 What exactly are our gorillabros up to?"

-Hoeff looked down at his display…and that grin of his returned.
-"They’re awfully close to that dairy farm…"
+Hoeff looked down at his display... and that grin of his returned.
+"They’re awfully close to that dairy farm..."

 "Oh, hell.
 How much do cattle cost?"